Tinaroo Dam

 The Tinaroo Dam, officially the Tinaroo Falls Dam, is a major ungated concrete gravity dam with a central ogee spillway across the Barron River located on the Atherton Tableland in Far North Queensland, Australia.
-The dam's purpose includes irrigation for the Mareeba-Dimbulah Irrigation Scheme, water supply, hydroelectricity, and recreation.
+The dam's purpose includes irrigation for the Mareeba-Dimbulah Irrigation Scheme, water supply, hydroelectricity generation, and recreation.
 Completed between 1953 and 1958, the dam creates the impounded reservoir, Lake Tinaroo.

 Location and features

-In 1952, the Tinaroo Dam and Mareeba-Dimbulah Irrigation Scheme was approved by the Queensland Government.
-Construction on the dam was started in 1953 and completed in 1958, at a cost of 12.666 million.
-When the dam was filled in 1959, the old township of Kulara near Yungaburra went underwater, and all of the residents relocated to Yungaburra and surrounding towns.
-The area around Kulara was among the last to flood when the dam filled.
-Earlier the area of Danbulla, located on Robson's Creek - which also feeds into the lake, went underwater.
-Most of these residents relocated to the tablelands area as their farms were resumed.
 The dam is located close to Lake Barrine and Lake Eacham (Yidyam).